rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

    Types of coordination

-Since there are variants of coordination which are not strictly centralized but still uses the same principles of communication, the term *coordination with synchronized cycle counter* is used rather than *central coordination* here on after.
+Since there are variants of coordination which are not strictly centralized but still use the same principles of communication, the term *coordination with synchronized cycle counter* is used rather than *central coordination* hereinafter.

 .. figure:: /img/svg/coordination.png
    :align: center